WICG/file-handling/PRIVACY_AND_SECURITY.md

 ### 3.15 Does this specification persist data to a user’s local device?

 Not directly, but once a site has been granted write access to a file it may persist data.
-The duration of access to files is undecided but we will defer to what is decided by the [native-file-system](https://github.com/WICG/native-file-system/blob/master/EXPLAINER.md) folks.
+The duration of access to files is controlled by the [File System Access API](https://github.com/WICG/native-file-system/blob/master/EXPLAINER.md).

 ### 3.16 Does this specification have a "Security Considerations" and "Privacy Considerations" section?